awsdocs/aws-iot-docs/developerguide/pre-provisioning-hook.md

 **Note**
 If the Lambda function fails or doesn't return the `"allowProvisioning"` parameter in the response, the provisioning request will fail and the error will be returned in the response\.
-The Lambda function must finish executing and return within 5 seconds, otherwise the provisioning request fails\.
+The Lambda function must finish running and return within 5 seconds, otherwise the provisioning request fails\.